heyjoekim/SnowProj22/README.md

 # SnowProj22 - Final Project for CEE609 EnvDatSci
 ## 1. Introduction
 ### 1.1 Dependencies
+1. You need to have a NASA Earthdata Login
 ### 1.2 Running the Code
 To run the code should be easy to do.
 First, clone the github repo.
 ```